Quaddroo/notemaster/README.md

 to-be-removed.

 ### nmfiletype.vim
-relatively personal, might not be useful to others. bindings to create wikilinks with `<C-l>` bindings to cycle between semantic elements with `<A-c>` other minor config
+Relatively personal, might not be useful to others.
+Bindings to create wikilinks with `<C-l>`.
+Bindings to cycle between semantic elements with `<A-c>`.
+Other minor config.

 ### wikilink
-I have a unincluded modification of https://github.com/mmai/wikilink that uses underscores instead of dashes in file names.
+I have an unincluded modification of https://github.com/mmai/wikilink that uses underscores instead of dashes in file names.
 It's a single line change, not worth including, but the included folder is an artifact of this.

 ## Scripts
 ### main_menu.sh
-just a dmenu to launch to select what to do with notes
+Just a dmenu to launch to select what to do with notes.

 ### note_menu.sh
-select a note to write. notes are supposed to have a unique name - it will offer to open up a note matching the name you're writing. if you want to force the name you've written, Shift-`<cr>`
+Select a note to write.
+Notes are supposed to have a unique name - it will offer to open up a note matching the name you're writing.
+If you want to force the name you've written, Shift-`<cr>`.

 ### filtering/fuzzy_find.sh
-fuzzy find interactively in whole note text
+Fuzzy find interactively in whole note text.

 ### filter_menu.sh
 Various filtering utilities: